Children, Third Degree Burns and How to Recognize 6 Degrees of Burns

 Dressings and bandages are used to cover burns in order to help the body maintain its normal heat and to resist infection.
 In the 1980s, a child in our Cincinnati children's hospital Burn Unit was hypnotized to raise his 2nd Degree-burned arms shoulder high in front of him and maintain them there without tiring.
 This technique worked for him for two important weeks, with the result that he needed fewer bandages, his arms did not rub against his body to do more damage, and he felt less pain.
 Overall healing was also quicker.

-NOTE:This Hub does not cover all possible required treatments in 3rd Degree burns or the appropriate First Aid measures to use.
-Reference the Mayo Clinic link above for First Aid measures and discussion.
 Call your local Red Cross for additional information and First Aid Training.
-Call or visit your healthcare professional or hospital in case of burns above 1st Degree and for even 1st Degree covering a large area of the body.
-Be safe.
+Call or visit your healthcare professional or hospital in case of burns above 1st Degree and for even 1st Degree damage covering a large area of the body.

 © 2011 Patty Inglish